 There are many different kinds of air filters, each one having its own pros and cons.

-- Fiberglass: The cheapest air filter available and definitely a reminder of the old saying “You get what you pay for.”
+This is the cheapest air filter available and definitely a reminder of the old saying “You get what you pay for.”
 These filters usually only cost about a dollar at most, but they filter out less than 10% of all known air pollutants.
 In general – avoid these.

 Think Long Term